tomwhartung/jmws_accoutrements/doc/joomla/install.md

 1. Select the new template or module to install

-1. Near top of page click on the Install butto
+1. Near top of page click on the Install button